Available on the Potchefstroom Campus

 - Creative Writing expands and refines your language and writing skills.

 - The skills that you learn while studying Creative Writing can contribute to your employability in a wide range of disciplines, including publishing, education, journalism, creative industries, public relations and marketing, content creation and social media.

 - Creative Writing allows you to clarify your thoughts as well as your emotions.

-This subject offers wide user applications given our focus on developing creativity.
-In the subject of Creative Writing, we also involve ourselves with interdisciplinary creative work and other research projects.
-With our latest project, Byderhand, we experiment with digital tools to create digital literary work and place-specific digital literature.
+This subject offers wide user applications given our focus on developing creativity and writing skills in various creative genres.
+We are also with interdisciplinary creative and research projects.
+With our latest project, Byderhand, we experiment with digital tools to create digital literary works and place-specific digital literature.

 Possible Career Opportunities

 - Freelance writing

 - Broadcasting industry

 - Teaching (when combined with other languages and postgraduate teaching certificate/diploma)